 Estill Solar Park has an installed capacity of 20 megawatts (MW) — enough to power approximately 3,000 average South Carolina homes with clean energy each year.

 Estill Solar Park yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Estill represents a capital investment of approximately $36.7 million and will disperse millions in cumulative payments to local governments through the life of the project.
+Estill represents a capital investment of approximately $36 million and will disperse millions of dollars in cumulative payments to local governments through the life of the project.
 The project created 65 full-time equivalent jobs during construction as well as two permanent jobs.
-Through 2017, $3.5 million has been spent within 50 miles of the solar park.
+Through 2018, approximately $4 million has been spent within 50 miles of the solar park.

 Estill Solar Park consists of approximately 55,000 photovoltaic solar panels mounted on a single-axis tracking system for a combined output of 20 MW.
 Photovoltaic solar cells have no moving parts and convert sunlight directly into electricity via the photoelectric effect.
 This direct-current electricity is then collected, transformed into alternating-current, and finally enters the electrical grid through a substation after being converted to the proper voltage.